 Most people with SHANK3 mutations only lose one functional copy of the gene, so the researchers focused their next steps on the mice with one copy of SHANK3.
 They disrupted sleep in these mice and found this had more consequences than it did for wildtype mice.

-Sleep deprivation could function as an environmental factor that puts pressure on vulnerabilities caused by loss of the gene, said presenter Julia Lord, a research specialist in Diering’s lab who worked on the study and who presented the preliminary findings virtually at the 2021 Society for Neuroscience Global Connectome on 13 January 2021.
+Sleep deprivation could function as an environmental factor that puts pressure on vulnerabilities caused by loss of the gene, said Julia Lord, a research specialist in Diering’s lab who worked on the study and who presented the preliminary findings virtually at the 2021 Society for Neuroscience Global Connectome on 13 January 2021.
 (Links to abstracts may work only for registered conference attendees.)